mindspore-ai/docs/docs/mindformers/docs/source_en/usage/sft_tuning.md

     output_path: path for storing output files.
     ```

 2. Run the [llama_preprocess.py script](https://gitee.com/mindspore/mindformers/blob/dev/mindformers/tools/dataset_preprocess/llama/llama_preprocess.py) in MindFormers to convert the data into the MindRecord format.
 This operation depends on the fastchat tool package to parse the prompt template.
-You need to install fastchat 0.2.13 or later and Python 3.9 in advance.
+You need to install fastchat 0.2.13 or later in advance.

     ```bash
     python llama_preprocess.py \